ReactiveSets/toubkal/README.md

 over virtually unlimited size datasets.

 ### Documentation
-This readme provides a short introcution to Connected Sets.
+This readme provides a short introduction to Connected Sets.

 The bulk of the documentation is currently embedded in the code of ````lib/pipelet.js```` for the core as well as individual pipelets' sources.